John Thune: 2004

-In 2004, Thune challenged Tom Daschle, the United States Senate minority leader and leader of the Senate Democrats.
-In early 2003, Daschle had unexpectedly decided not to run for president.
+In 2004, Thune challenged Tom Daschle, the United States Senate minority leader and leader of the Senate Democratic Caucus.
+In early 2003, despite speculation, Daschle decided not to run for president the following year.
 CNN reported that the "announcement surprised even some of his closest aides, one of whom told CNN plans were being made for Daschle to announce his candidacy Saturday in his hometown of Aberdeen, South Dakota."

 The 2004 U.S. Senate race in South Dakota was the most expensive Senate race that year, with a total of $30 million spent, and the most expensive race in South Dakota history.
 It was widely followed in the national media.
 Thune, along with Senate majority leader Bill Frist, President George W. Bush, and Vice President Dick Cheney, described Daschle as the "chief obstructionist" of Bush's agenda.
 "Thune was able to criticize 'Daschle for serving incompatible masters' and portray him, as Frist did when he came to South Dakota to campaign for Thune, as a partisan obstructionist and political heir to liberal icon and former Senator George McGovern of South Dakota."

 Daschle's critics charged the Democrat with using filibusters to block confirmation of several of Bush's nominees to the federal judiciary and of being out of step with South Dakota voters on other political and social issues: "The GOP had targeted Daschle, the Senate minority leader, claiming he had been the chief obstruction to President Bush on such issues as tax cuts, judicial nominees and the war in Iraq."

 On November 2, 2004, Thune defeated Daschle by 4,508 votes, winning 51% of the vote.
 Daschle's loss was the first ousting of an incumbent floor leader since 1952, when Arizona Senator Ernest McFarland lost to Barry Goldwater.
 The loss made Daschle "the first Senate party leader in more than five decades to be voted out of office".

 South Dakota native Tom Brokaw commented that Thune "ran a very strong campaign" to win the 2004 race.
 University of South Dakota political scientist Bill Richardson said, "motivated John Thune supporters went to the polls in large numbers, part of a massive South Dakota turnout.
 Unofficial results show nearly 80 percent of registered voters cast ballots."
 After Thune defeated Daschle, many Republicans regarded him as a "rising star with unlimited political potential".